nesquena/rabl/README.md

 ### Custom Nodes ###

-This will generate a json response with the attributes specified.
-You can also include arbitrary code:
+This will generate a json response based on the result of the code block:

     # app/views/users/show.json.rabl
     code :full_name do |u|
       u.first_name + " " + u.last_name
     end

-You can use custom "code" nodes to create flexible representations of a value utilizing data from the model.
+You can use custom "code" nodes to create flexible representations of a value utilizing all the data from the model.

 ### Partials ###

 Often you need to access sub-objects in order to construct your own custom nodes for more complex associations.
-You can get access to the hash representation of another object:
+You can get access to the rabl representation of another object with:

     code :location do
       { :city => @city, :address => partial("web/users/address", :object => @address) }